SteveGeyer/Firefly/docs/Hardware.md

 |[Noctua NF-A4x20 5V PWM, Premium Quiet Fan](https://www.amazon.com/gp/product/B071FNHVXN)|$14.95|

-## Multi-protocol Transmitter
+## Multi-Protocol Transmitter
 <img align="right" width=200 src="transmitter.png" />

-To command the quadcopter's flight path we use a Multi-protocol Transmitter module.
+To command the quadcopter's flight path we use a Multi-Protocol Transmitter module.
 The module we use requires a 5V serial signal.
 To convert from the 5V signal into the USB needed by the NVIDIA Nano we use a Arduino Leonardo.
-The Leonardo is programed to translate the commands from the NVIDIA Nano into the correct signaling to the Multi-protocol Transmitter Module.
+The Leonardo is programed to translate the commands from the NVIDIA Nano into the correct signaling to the Multi-Protocol Transmitter Module.

 Right now we are only supporting Frsky, but this hardware can command most types of quadcopters on the market today.

+This [page](Transmitter.md) outlines how to wire the connection between the Multi-Protocol Transmitter module and the Arduino Leonardo.

 | Part                                                                                                      | Cost |
 | --- | ---: |